 Yellow Pages was a serial about East Asian graphic design, conceived and edited by Goto Tetsuya and published as a separate section of Idea, an international graphic design magazine from Tokyo.
 Each issue tells a story about a city and its design in the voice of a local designer.
-The first story is devoted to Hong Kong and Javin Mo.
+The first story, published in 『Idea』, no. 365, is devoted to Hong Kong and Javin Mo.

 The name of the series, Yellow Pages, is a conscious play on an Asian stereotype, as well as indicative of the series’ intended use as a reference.
 The title is literally expressed by the pages’ background color.
 The densely packed pages and the rough texture created by the bold, monospaced typefaces reflect the contemporary Asian cityscape.